Boot: 2020-2021 Dalbello Lupo Pro HD

 Dalbello Lupo Pro HD w/ Tongues (26.5): 1747 & 1754 + 266 & 267 = 2013 & 2021 g

-The main thing that sets the Lupo Pro HD apart from the other Lupo boots is that the Lupo Pro HD uses a PU main shell, rather than the Grilamid and Irfran shells used in the other Lupo boots.
+The main thing that sets the Lupo Pro HD apart from the other Lupo boots (and many lighter touring boots) is that the Lupo Pro HD uses a PU main shell, rather than the Grilamid and Irfran shells used in the other Lupo boots.
 Dalbello says that the PU shell used in the Lupo Pro HD is the same plastic used in their race boots.
-The idea behind using PU in the Lupo Pro HD is that the boot will offer better skiing performance and durability, with a slight increase in weight.
+The idea behind using PU in the Lupo Pro HD is that the boot will offer better skiing performance and durability, at the cost of an increase in weight.

 The Lupo Pro HD uses a tongue-style liner with a flex zone around the Achilles area.